July 3

 It is a common belief that failure is something that happens to us.
 No!
 Failure is always there waiting for those who do nothing.
 Did you notice that doing nothing is equivalent to failing?
 Yes, failure is always waiting for us to let it be.

-We fail when think we got it, we have arrived, or we no longer need to practice, pay attention, or watch our spending, count calories, or go to the gym three times per week.
+We fail when we think we got it, we have arrived, or we no longer need to practice, pay attention, or watch our spending, count calories, or go to the gym three times per week.
 Failure is something we welcome with our mindset, actions, and attitudes.

 I must clarify that failure is not a “bad thing”, sometimes, failure can be the best thing that happened to you.
 It may open new opportunities, ideas, and growth for you and those you influence.